GluuFederation/docs-casa-prod/docs/source/administration/admin-console.md

 ## 2FA settings

 !!!
 Warning
-    This feature is only available through the ["2FA settings" plugin](../plugins/2fa-settings.md) (requires a valid license to operate).
+    This feature is only available through the [2FA settings plugin](../plugins/2fa-settings.md) (requires a valid license to operate).

 In the 2FA settings, an admin can specify the minimum number of credentials a user **must** enroll before they are able to turn on 2FA, and choose from a few predefined policies for when 2FA should be prompted.